top of page

 A judgement has been softened.
 An uncertainty has been referenced without being examined.
 Everyone senses it, and the meeting moves on.

-What it does not always explain is why that hesitation persists, even among experienced and committed leaders.
+What is often less clear is why that hesitation persists, even among experienced and committed leaders.

 When this pattern is observed closely, the restraint is rarely a matter of personality or intent.
 It is more often a response to unresolved conditions.
 Conversations slow when it is unclear who truly owns the decision, who will carry the risk after the meeting, or who has room to be imprecise without consequence.
 In those moments, caution is not avoidance.
 It is calibration.